inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 TERRAFORM DESTROY <br>
 run `terraform destroy` will look at state file and check what changes need to be made to get rid of the resources.
 - The plan is returned providing have a list of resources to be destroyed and their details.
-- The terraform.tfstate.backup file is updated with the current state before the change is made so you can roll back in case of errors.
+- The terraform.tfstate.backup file is updated with the current state before the change.
 - The terraform.tfstate file is updated with the state after the change.

 [more on state files](https://www.devopsschool.com/blog/what-is-terraform-tfstate-backup-file-in-terraform/)

+## USING VARIABLES

 *** in prod you would normally create custom roles for each service.